vdaas/vald/docs/tutorial/get-started.md

     Download [fashion-mnist](https://github.com/zalandoresearch/fashion-mnist) that is used as a dataset for indexing and search query.

+    Move to the working directory
     ```bash
-    # move to the working directory
     cd example/client
+    ```

-    # download fashion-mnist testing dataset
+    Download fashion-mnist testing dataset
+    ```bash
     wget http://ann-benchmarks.com/fashion-mnist-784-euclidean.hdf5
     ```

 1. Run Example

     We use [`example/client/main.go`](https://github.com/vdaas/vald/blob/master/example/client/main.go) to run the example.<br>
-    This example will insert and index 400 vectors into the Vald from the fashion-mnist dataset via gRPC.
+    This example will insert and index 400 vectors into the Vald from the fashion-mnist dataset via [gRPC](https://grpc.io/).
     And then after waiting for indexing, it will request for searching the nearest vector 10 times.
     You will get the 10 nearest neighbor vectors for each search query.<br>
     Run example codes by executing the below command.

     ```bash
-    # run example
     go run main.go
     ```